L3-iGrant/cookie-mgmnt/README.md

 1. Download the Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.

-2. Copy the head scripts from Cookies.html to the pages where the Cookie Consent is required.
+2. Copy the head scripts from cookies.html to the pages where the Cookie Consent is required.

-3. Copy body part codes from Cookie.html to the pages where Cookie Consent banner is required.

-4. Place the copied code below the top navigation bar inside the body tag on your page.
-Be sure to put the code in the same <div> tag of the top navigation bar so that is appears top of every other element in the page.

-5. Use the config.js file to configure the Cookie consent banner of your own choice.
+3. Use the config.js file to configure the Cookie consent banner of your own choice.